 Personalizing experiences for premium members

-By switching to Twilio Segment, The Motley Fool was able to:
+By switching to Twilio Segment and integrating with Chameleon, The Motley Fool was able to:

 Increase operational efficiency by democratizing data, automate manual data upload processes, and reduce the reliance on the business intelligence team.